hvantran/native-db-client/README.md

 ## 1. Intro
 An simple java libary to executing SQL queries, with this libary we can

+- No need to spend more effort to handle query to database
 - Easy to create and execute SQL query to database with supported annotations
-- Mapping response of select clause to DTO classes
+- Mapping response of select clause to classes
 - Parameterize the SQL queries with method arguments
 - Lazy init connection to database util the first method in repository is called
 - Only one database connection for each repository instance, that mean executing next method in repository will use the existing connection

 ### **Simple example**: Selecting some columns from specific tables
-#### Define repositories
+Step 1: **Define repositories**

 It is very simple by using annotations, **it required to extend from GenericRepository**.
 ```java
 @Database(url = "{spring.datasource.url}", username = "{spring.datasource.username}", password = "{spring.datasource.password}")